 IMAP is a protocol that allows you to use a desktop email client such as Apple Mail or Microsoft Outlook to migrate your mail with folders and labels intact.
 You can use this to move your student G Suite (formerly Google Apps) mail to your alumni email account.
-Request access to IMAP by submitting a Help request.

 Note: GSB alumni have slightly different instructions than Stanford alumni but the process is the same.

 About four months after you graduate, Stanford automatically forwards your @stanford.edu mail to your alumni email address.
 The university keeps this forwarding in place for two years.
 Stanford also forwards mail for GSB alumni to their GSB alumni email addresses for two years.

 Before you start migrating your mail, forward your @stanford.edu mail to your alumni email address so you only have to migrate your mail once.

 - Click Manage, click the Email tab, then click Forward email.

 We recommend that you select DO NOT keep a copy stored in your @stanford.edu mailbox.